pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 So I went through two stages and Resharper helped by being awesome at supporting my laziness.

-First I combined the many lists into one Dictionary&lt;string,phrasecheckresult&gt; to link my candidate strings with my enum result types.
+First I combined the many lists into one D`ictionary<string, phrasecheckresult>` to link my candidate strings with my enum result types.

 I used a little of Notepadd++'s Find and replace magic to wholesale convert my list initialisation into a Dictionary initialisation and ended up with